dtdannen/dcss-ai-wrapper/docs/usage/quickstart.rst

 **Using Docker to run the Webserver**

-There are two ways to run the webserver via docker: use a premade image (option 1) or build the webserver docker yourself (option 2).
+There are two ways to run the webserver via docker: build the webserver docker yourself (option 1) or use a premade image (option 2).

 **(Option 1) Build the docker image yourself**::

-    cd docker_webserver/
+    cd webserver_docker/
     docker build .

 It will take a few minutes to compile.
 Once it finishes, run::